ML-Fusion-Lab/ML-Fusion-Lab-Website/README.md

 ### Long-Term Vision

 - **AI-Driven Learning Paths**: Develop personalized, AI-driven learning paths based on user performance and interaction.

 - **Mobile Application**: Eventually expand ML Fusion Labs into a mobile application for on-the-go learning.

 - **Global Community**: Build a larger, global community where users can collaborate on ML projects and share their knowledge.

+## 🙏 Support

+Don't forget to leave a star ⭐ for this repository!